 While your attorney is the legal expert, it’s crucial to remember that this is your case.
 You are the ultimate decision-maker.
 Your lawyer will provide advice, explain your options, and recommend a course of action, but you have the final say on critical matters.
 This is especially true when it comes to settlement offers.
 Your attorney will negotiate on your behalf, but you are the one who decides whether to accept an offer or proceed to trial.
 A strong attorney-client relationship is a partnership where you bring the facts and the final decisions, while your lawyer brings the legal expertise needed to handle your specific personal injury claim.

-Manage Your Expectations for the Case
+Setting Realistic Expectations for Your Case

 Premises liability cases can be complicated and often take longer to resolve than people expect.
 The legal process involves investigation, gathering evidence, negotiations, and potentially court proceedings, all of which require time and patience.
 Your attorney should give you a realistic timeline and a straightforward assessment of the potential outcomes.
 A quick resolution isn’t always the best one.
 A thorough, well-prepared case is more likely to achieve a just result, so trust the process and the guidance of your legal team.
 You can often find helpful articles and resources that explain these legal processes in more detail.